hitoshi-watase/sercrod/docs/reference/directives/event-input.md

   Which user actions cause input to fire is determined by the browser and the element type (for example, typing in text inputs, dragging sliders, or changing some controls).

 - Expression evaluation
-  Nablla parses the attribute value as a JavaScript expression or statement block.
+  Sercrod parses the attribute value as a JavaScript expression or statement block.
-  When input fires, Nablla evaluates that expression in the element’s current Nablla scope.
+  When input fires, Sercrod evaluates that expression in the element’s current Sercrod scope.

 - Access to event and element
   Inside the expression you can access: